rkiang/Kiang_Ryan_Run_With_It_CaseStudy/src/main/README.md

 # Kiang_Ryan_Run_With_It_CaseStudy

+##UPDATE 4/11/2022
+- Half of the pages are complete, as well as half of the models.
+- About 50% complete with application MVP.
+- A lot of the user stories below are smaller implementations.
+- Overall picture is clearer and coding is easier as I continue.

-## Application will be a fitness tracking utility application.
+### Application will be a fitness tracking utility application.

-### User stories:
+#### User stories:
-- As a user, I want to create and login into a personal account, so I can keep records of my fitness routine.
+- <strike>As a user, I want to create and login into a personal account, so I can keep records of my fitness routine.</strike>
 - As a user, I want to select which day of the week, so I may add/edit information about my workouts.
 - As a user, I want to create goals to work towards, so I can view the progress over time.
 - As a user, I want to add duration to cardio exercises, so I may view length of time my workouts last.